Phase 3 - Action (starting January 2023)

-We had 196 people participate in one of our 26 Synod small group listening session here at St. B's.
-Listening sessions were held in March, 2022 at two parish events and in 20 Connection to Christ (C2C) small groups.
+In March, 2022, we had 196 people participate in one of our 26 Synod small group listening session here at St. B's.
+Listening sessions were held at two parish events and in 20 Connection to Christ (C2C) small groups.
 Almost half of our participants were young adults (ages 20-39 years old) and 3/4 of the people were women.
-We are currently analyzing our parish information and will provide a summary of these findings in May.
+Read our parish synod summary.
+If you have any questions or comments, contact Julie.

 What is a consultation?